peass-ng/PEASS-ng/README.md

 The **Green** color is used for:
 - SUID files that are very common
-- sGID files that are very common
+- SGID files that are very common

 **The color filtering is not available in the one-liner** (the lists are too big)